Mt Lafayette & Franconia Ridge NH

 • Franconia, NH | White Mountains

 .
-NH 4,000 Footers Certainly!
-The image presents a panoramic view of a mountainous landscape under a clear blue sky with scattered clouds.
+NH 4,000 Footers The image presents a panoramic view of a mountainous landscape under a clear blue sky with scattered clouds.
 In the foreground, there are dense green trees, predominantly conifers, framing the scene.
 The middle ground reveals rolling hills and valleys with varying shades of green vegetation.
 In the background, a range of mountains stretches across the horizon with their peaks creating a jagged profile against the sky.
 The vastness of the view and the contrast between the verdant landscape and blue sky contribute to its beauty and serenity

 Looking South along Franconia Ridge towards Mt Lincoln.